10 Best YouTube Channels for Learning Intermediate Spanish

 This is your chance to explore a specific accent because you understand most of it.
 Or because it’s a challenge.
 Or simply enjoy the visual elements in a certain playlist.

-Or maybe you love watching interviews with native speakers or just fall in love with the personality of the host or the show.
+Or maybe you love watching interviews with native speakers, or just fall in love with the personality of the host or the show.

 Whatever inspires you, follow that direction.
 It will help you connect with the language and see the material you’re learning in a different way.